Ten missionary biographies you don't want to miss if you're passionate about missions

-Another engrossing work by Elisabeth Elliot, showcasing the life of Amy Carmichael, a missionary to South India for 53 years straight!
+Another engrossing work by Elisabeth Elliot, this one showcasing the life of Amy Carmichael, a missionary to South India for 53 years straight!

-A harrowing story of the life of Brother Yun, who endured much at the hands of Communist China.
+A harrowing story of the life of Brother Yun who endured much at the hands of Communist leaders in China.
 He remained faithful to his Almighty God.
 This bestseller has also been made into a graphic novel.

-An autobiography of a man and his family who fell in love with teenagers in New York City who caught up in gang violence.
+An autobiography of a man and his family who fell in love with teenagers caught up in gang violence in New York City.
 God used them in powerful ways to help reshape their lives.

 Bonus: a movie of the same title came out in 1970.

 An autobiography of a woman who spent 20 years with a small tribe in the jungles of the Philippines.
-She spent her time learning the language, translating the Bible, and understanding the spirits that held them in bondage.
+She learned the language, translated the Bible, and understood the spirits that held them in bondage.